behnamasadi/cpp_tutorials/docs/set_map_pair_tuple.md

 ```

-checking exsitance of key in a map using `std::map::find`:
+checking the existence of key in a map using `std::map::find`:

 ```
 std::map<std::string, int> items;